MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ### Perform a Vector Search with Geospatial Filter

 To find documents with similar vectors within a specific geographic radius, specify the `queryVector` for similarity search and include a geospatial filter.
-In this example, the search is limited to businesses within a 100-mile radius of the provided coordinates (longitude 119° W, latitude 34° N).

 ```javascript
 const queryVector = [0.52, 0.28, 0.12];